animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 - **You get to fly a little at night!**

 Disclaimer in case you're standing on one of the poles: move slightly in any direction for effect.

+The further you go from the poles, the stronger the effect.

+If you live on the equator, then the effect is strongest.

+- **If you want to change the weight of an object, all you have to do is move it!** Oh, that sounds reminiscent of something more general...
+No wait.
+More special.